Ben and Zelda Cohen Fellow Dr. Laura Jockusch

 She has participated in numerous conferences and workshops and has been the recipient of several awards, grants, and fellowships, including the Max-Planck Foundation’s Feodor Lynen Minerva Postdoctoral Fellowship and the Kreitman Foundation Postdoctoral Fellowship.

-During her tenure at the Center, Dr. Jockusch is researching how European Jews during and after the Holocaust conceptualized justice, legal redress, and retribution for Nazi crimes.
-In particular, she is analyzing the multifaceted Jewish perspectives on Nazi war crime trials at Allied military tribunals in postwar Germany and exploring the comprehensive attempts by Jewish individuals, communities, and international organizations to intervene on behalf of the victims and survivors of the Holocaust.
+During her tenure at the Center, Dr. Jockusch researched how European Jews during and after the Holocaust conceptualized justice, legal redress, and retribution for Nazi crimes.
+In particular, she analyzed the multifaceted Jewish perspectives on Nazi war crime trials at Allied military tribunals in postwar Germany and explored the comprehensive attempts by Jewish individuals, communities, and international organizations to intervene on behalf of the victims and survivors of the Holocaust.

 Dr. Jockusch was in residence at the Mandel Center from August 1 to September 30, 2012 and August 1 to September 30, 2013.